AlanRostem/SteelPurge/README.md

 ### Game Goal

-Neutralize *Experimental Warbots* (A.k.a X-Warbs) using ballistic weapons to progress to as many waves as possible.
+Neutralize *Experimental Warbots* (a.k.a X-Warbs) using ballistic weapons to progress to as many waves as possible.
 Waves increase when all 20 X-Warbs have been destroyed for a given wave.
 The higher the wave, the harder the X-Warbs are to kill (they get increased hit-points).
-The X-Warbs drop *Scrap* when eliminated,
+The X-Warbs drop *Scrap* when eliminated, which can be used to forge weapons on *Ballistations* (machines that weld weapons from scrap).

+### Progression system

+Steel Purge will feature a progression system that gets saved, which can interact with the gameplay by the player's choice.
+In addition, there will be progression in the gameplay itself.
+As previously mentioned, scrap and waves are a form of progression in the gameplay.